rust-lang/rust-project-goals/src/2024h2/rfl_stable.md

 ### The status quo

 The [Rust For Linux (RFL)][RFL] project has been accepted into the Linux kernel in experimental status.
 RFL permits authoring Rust-based modules that are compiled and linked into the Linux kernel.
+Rust would be the only other general purpose language apart from C used to author Kernel modules.
 This is a very exciting milestone for Rust, but it's also a big challenge.

 Integrating Rust into the Linux kernel means that Rust must be able to interoperate with the kernel's low-level C primitives for things like locking, linked lists, allocation, and so forth.
 Integration requires Rust to expose low-level capabilities that don't all have stable interfaces.